What are the Different Types of Alcohol?

 On the basis of chemical groups attached to the carbon atom, alcohols are divided into three categories:

-When it is bonded to three carbon atoms such type of alcohol is known as a tertiary alcohol.
+- Tertiary alcohol: When it is bonded to three carbon atoms such type of alcohol is known as tertiary alcohol.

 Each of the three types of alcohol (primary, secondary and tertiary alcohol) exhibit different physical and chemical properties.